ArielLevineLabNINDS/SeqSeek_Classify_Full_Pipeline/README.md

 > !genome-build-accession NCBI:GCA_000001635.6
 > !genebuild-last-updated 2016-01

 Work is on-going to build in an adaptor that handles all genomes.
-Until then, please allign using the same genome!
+Until then, please align using the same genome!

 ### 3. Create a Python Virtual Environment